Initial situation

-For many years, the working group advisory service "Arable Farming" has been a successful nationwide focus of education and advisory services.
-The top priority is to improve farmers' qualifications.
-Farm comparisons are an important part of the work of the working group.
-The evaluation and analysis of individual farm records and the presentation of the most important production-related and economic parameters, together with the exchange of experience, form the basis for the work of the working group.
+The ‘Arable Farming’ working group advisory service has been a successful nationwide training and advisory focus for many years.
+The top priority here is the higher qualification of farmers.
+Farm comparisons are an important part of the working group's work.
+The evaluation and analysis of individual farm records and the presentation of the most important production and economic parameters, together with the exchange of experience, form the basis for the work of the working group.

 Objective